Hatsune Miku: Winter festivals

-Sapporo has been a major target of sponsorship since 2010, with Crypton Future Media sponsoring the winter festivals.
+Sapporo has been a major target of sponsorship since 2010, with Crypton Future Media sponsoring the Sapporo Snow Festival.
 The portrayal of Hatsune Miku for the event is a derivative design called Snow Miku.
-Although originally, this was simply a recoloring of the normal Hatsune Miku, unique designs have occurred every year since 2011, and figurines based on the design have been made based on the year's design.
+Although originally this was simply a recoloring of the normal Hatsune Miku, unique designs have occurred every year since 2011, and figurines based on the design have been made based on the year's design.

 The 2012 design was chosen via a contest.
 The winning entry was referred to as "Fluffy Coat Snow Miku".
 The 2013 design was called "Strawberry Daifuku Shiromuku Miku".
-The 2014 design was based on a Magical Girl design by dera_fury, who was the winner of the 2014 Snow Miku contest.
+The 2014 design was based on a magical girl design by dera_fury, who was the winner of the 2014 Snow Miku contest.
 The illustration was "Nekosumi".
-The design featured a pet called "Rabbit Yukine".
+The design featured a pet called Rabbit Yukine, based on a mountain hare.
+From 2015 on, design submissions also include a costume for Rabbit Yukine.
 The 2015 design was called "Snow Bell Snow Miku" and was illustrated by Nardack.

 In 2012, several ice sculptures of the Character Vocal series and several snow sculptures of Miku were produced for the event.
-However, on February 7, 2012, one of the Snow Miku sculptures later collapsed and had to be rebuilt elsewhere with better support.
-The collapsed figure hit a woman in her early 60s on the back of the head; no serious injuries were sustained in the process.
+However, on February 7, 2012, one of the Snow Miku sculptures collapsed due to thawing temperatures and was rebuilt with reinforced structural support; the incident caused minor injury to a spectator.